Elisa-Honorine Champin

-Elisa-Honorine Champin (Paris - 1871 Sceaux, Hauts-de-Seine) was a French watercolourist and lithographer who specialised in painting flowers, fruit and vegetables.
+Elisa-Honorine Champin (born c.
+1807, Paris and died 1871, Sceaux, Hauts-de-Seine) was a French watercolourist and lithographer who specialised in painting flowers, fruit and vegetables.
 She studied under Mlle.
-Riché and exhibited at the Salon under her maiden name, Pitet, from 1833 to 1836.
+Adèle Riché and exhibited at the Salon under her maiden name, Pitet, from 1833 to 1836.
 After marrying French painter Jean-Jacques Champin (1796-1860) in 1837 she exhibited under her married name.
 She contributed a series of vegetable posters to Le Jardin Potager (1850-1884) - these were printed by Lemercier & Cie. for use as advertisements by the firm Vilmorin-Andrieux, a leading wholesaler of seeds.